 When you run the Pololu AVR Development Bundle installer, it will ask you which components to install.
 If you are not sure which ones you will need, it is OK to install them all.

 The installer for the Pololu AVR C/C++ Library will ask you which AVR toolchains you want the library to be installed into:

-If the Atmel Studio 6.1 checkbox is grayed out, then the installer was unable to find Atmel Studio 6.1 and you should try reinstalling or repairing it.
-You should leave the Atmel Studio 6.1 box checked so that the library can install its files into Atmel Studio 6.1.
+If the checkbox for your version of Atmel Studio or Microchip Studio version is grayed out, then the installer was unable to find that IDE and you should try reinstalling or repairing it.
+You should leave the checkbox checked so that the library can install its files into your AVR toolchain.

 During the installation, Windows will ask you if you want to install the drivers.
-Click “Install” (Windows 7, 8, and Vista) or “Continue Anyway” (Windows XP).
+Click “Install”.

 If you have an Orangutan X2, you will also need to install our CP2102 drivers.